Skip to Main Content

 What are scoping reviews?

 Scoping reviews aim to map the key concepts within a research area and the types of evidence that is available (Arksey and O'Malley, 2005).
-Wheras systematic reviews focus on a clearly defined question, and usually identify the most relevant study types for inclusion in advance, scoping reviews are broader in their remit and may include a range of different types of study within the review.
+Whereas systematic reviews focus on a clearly defined question, and usually identify the most relevant study types for inclusion in advance, scoping reviews are broader in their remit and may include a range of different types of study within the review.

 Search strategies for scoping reviews are determined by the time available and the specific scope of the topic area.
-They do not usually involve any type of quality assessment (wheras studies within systematic reviews are critically appraised for quality and risk of bias) (Grant and Booth, 2009).
+They do not usually involve any type of quality assessment (whereas studies within systematic reviews are critically appraised for quality and risk of bias) (Grant and Booth, 2009).

 You may wish to conduct a scoping review for the following reasons: